By Barbara B. Oliver and Jennifer Chandler Hauge

 The best practice safety standard for all nonprofits is best summed up by The Safe Place Act of Wisconsin (Chapter 101, Subchapter 1, Section 101.11 — www.legis.state.wi.us/rsb/Statutes.html), which provides that employers must furnish a safe workplace and must do “every…thing reasonably necessary to protect the life, health, safety and welfare of employees and others who frequent the workplace.”

-For more information, explore Workplace Safety Is No Accident, An Employer’s Online Toolkit to Protect Employees and Volunteers.
+For more information, explore OSHA’s Recommended Practices for Safety and Health Programs.
 Find help with a particular area, such as ladders, transportation or food service.
 Set up a workplace safety program.
 Print out sample forms.
 Follow lots of links to detailed information on special topics, such as bloodborne pathogens, AEDs, and workplace stress.